 Can You Get a Black Belt in a Few Years?

 It is possible (and it happens all the time) to receive a black belt in less than 10-12 years.
 That is considered average.
-Those who are highly committed ot the sport and able to train 5-6 times per week could receive a black belt in 6 to 8 years.
+Those who are highly committed to the sport and able to train 5-6 times per week could receive a black belt in 6 to 8 years.

 Those with exceptional talent and can compete in high level competition (IBJJF national tournaments) can even earn a black belt in as short as 5 years.
 Famed and legendary UFC fighter Demian Maia received his black belt after 4 years of training.
 If you are reading this however, most likely you are not Damien Maia and should not expect to achieve a black belt in 3 or 4 years.